St Joseph's College, Gregory Terrace: House system

-There are nine houses at Terrace: Barrett, Buckley, Kearney, Magee, Mahoney, Reidy, Treacy, Windsor and Xavier.
+There are ten houses at Terrace: Barrett, Buckley, Kearney, Magee, Mahoney, Nagle, Reidy, Treacy, Windsor and Xavier.
 Originally six, three new houses were introduced at the beginning of the 2009 school year.
+The tenth house, Nagle, was introduced in 2026.

 The nine houses compete in the annual Inter-House competitions (Swimming, Cross Country, House Choir, Track & Field).
 Points are allocated to each house based on their position.
 At the end of the year, the house with the most points overall wins the house shield - Currently held by Windsor house.